dcoates83/Azure-Sky-Ragdolls/pages/about.md

 <h1 class="header-2 center">Minks</h1>
 <p>A gene called the "Burmese gene" traces back to the original ragdoll Daddy Warbucks.
 It is responsible for a much denser, softer, and a deeper coloring.
                 </p>
-                 <p> Minks have usually have Green eyes instead of Blue eyes.
-Their eyes may also come in gold and Blue.
+                 <p> Minks have usually have green eyes instead of blue eyes.
+Their eyes may also come in gold.
                   </p>
             <div class="colors-container">
             <div>